bartelsjoshuac/SAPG/CodeAnalysis.md

 *Include a reflection of your teamwork for this assignment.
 What issues occurred?
 How did you resolve them?
 What did you plan to change moving forward?*

+Two team members were notably absent from the previous assignment